 - Created: 1889

-This painting by Van Gogh is an interesting piece because it shows the artist without his beard.
-It is also one of the few paintings sold by Van Gogh, and it fetched a whopping $71.5 million in 1998, making it one of his most expensive paintings ever sold.
+This painting by Van Gogh is an interesting piece of artwork that shows the artist (Van Gogh) without his beard.
+It is also one of the few paintings sold by Van Gogh, and it fetched a whopping $71.5 million in 1998, making it one of his most expensive paintings ever sold at that time.

 21. Cafe Terrace at Night